SwissArmyRonin/SwissArmyRonin.github.io/MiscNotes.md

 This page contains a collection of unrelated notes pertaining to issues I have Googled more than once.

+## Run command as admin

+To run a command as admin without the mouse:

+* `Win-R` to open file dialog
+* type command name and run with `Ctrl-Shift-Enter`

 ## Export an existing environment to Terraform

 ```bash